simirian/nvim-manager/README.md

   --- @type fun()
   activate = function() end,

+  --- Run when a workspace is deactivated.
+  --- Intended to revert any changes made by the activate function above.
+  --- @type fun()
+  deactivate = function() end,

   --- List of other workspaaces that this one will activate.
   --- @type string[]
   implies = { "workspace name" },